ZackFra/Salesforce-Moxygen/docs/moxygen/ORM.md

 # ORM Class

-ORM class is responsible for creating and returning the Selector and DML objects ORM is short for Object Relationshal Mapping, i.e. Salesforce&#x27;s database
+ORM class is the state manager for the Moxygen library.
+It is responsble for managing the state of the library&#x27;s settings and context.
+It&#x27;s named ORM because Salesforce is an ORM, and unfortunately, the Database namespace is already taken.

 **Group** Moxygen